The-Mitochondrial-Trio/The-Mitochondrial-Trio.github.io/README.md

 <img src="screenshot1.jpeg">
 <h3> <br>/ ChatGPT Prompts and Responses / <br> </h3>
 we did not use any, purely by hand and mind adding with a little help from css
+<h3> <br>/ Inspiration / <br> </h3>
+we got inspired by various colours of pokemons, specifically green.
+Moreover, our group name : The Mitochondria Trio, has inspired us as sometimes mitochondria appers green.